againxx/OASC-Benchmark/README.md

 ### Object coverage rate & coverage quality

 ## Requirements
 Our benchmark and tools are mainly tested in Ubuntu 14.04 and ROS Indigo (with Gazebo 2.2.3), although other environmnet may still work.
-If you are a novice to ROS, you can get more information from [here](www.ros.org)
+If you are a novice to ROS, you can get more information from [here](www.ros.org).

 ## Usage
+Each scene directory include a number of model directories and a `room.world` file.
+Copy these models into your `.gazebo/models/` and run `gazebo room.world` to carry out a virtual scene in Gazebo.
+You can refer to `tools/json_2_world.py` on how to transfer a SUNCG `house.json` file into a Gazebo scene, however you may have to add walls by yourself.